Eddie Howe makes ‘too early’ Joe Willock injury claim before West Ham trip

-Newcastle United hit by fresh concern ahead of West Ham after strange injury ‘update’
+Newcastle United injury boost confirmed ahead of West Ham trip – £25m star could start

 Eddie Howe hopes Newcastle United’s injury issues aren’t ‘too major’ heading into Tuesday night’s trip at West Ham United (8pm kick-off).